The trustees of charitable and not-for-profit organisations face complex challenges and a frequently evolving regulatory environment.

-Shipleys can also work with trustees and finance staff to maintain appropriate internal controls and help minimise the incidence of fraud.
+Our team also work with trustees and finance staff to maintain appropriate internal controls and help minimise the incidence of fraud.

-At Shipleys we are taking a pro-active role to help charities through this particularly challenging economic period.
-We can work with you to assess what has been achieved and what can be done to meet future goals.
-We assess financial and operational risk and analyse the key drivers of performance improvement.
+Our team like to take a proactive role in supporting charities through this particularly challenging economic period.
+Working with you, we can assess what has been achieved and what can be done to meet future goals.
+We also evaluate financial and operational risk and analyse the key drivers of performance improvement.

 Governance and trustees’ responsibilities